drpt78/subdivision/README.md

 This software is for eduction purposes and is *free* forever (high school + universities).

-Pictures are suitable even for younger kids and can be used in any books for *free*.
+Pictures are suitable even for younger kids and can be used in any book for *free*.
 No parental guidance needed.